levinine/hammerspoon-config/Readme.md

 ## Requirements

 - [Karabiner-elements](https://karabiner-elements.pqrs.org/) is required to bind Capslock key (or any other of your choice) to the Hyper key
-  (combination of Shift, Option, Control and Command)
+  (combination of Shift, Option, Control and Command).
   - Install Karabiner-elements manually or via brew:
     ```
       brew install --cask karabiner-elements